viorelsfetea/viorel.me/content/posts/2020-08-06-gitlab-ci-ssh-deploy.md

 ---
 layout: post
 title: "The complete tutorial on deploying your app using Gitlab CI and SSH"
 summary: "It's update-the-knowledgebase-a-clock.
 I need to deploy an app from Gitlab CI to a remote server.
-Since all the articles I could find online are of the 'draw the rest of the fucking owl' type, here's another one.
+Since all the articles I could find online are of the 'draw the rest of the owl' type, here's another one.
 I hope this one's complete.
 I use Ubuntu (because I like looking at ads when I log in)."
 date: 2020-08-06 12:00:18
 comments: false
 author: Viorel